 You have the perfect gift, but what about the perfect presentation?
-From confetti to 3D butterflies to tiny pack animal friends—and don’t forget the pasta bow on top—here are 6 clever ways to wrap your gifts for any occasion.
+From confetti to 3-D butterflies to tiny pack animal friends—and don’t forget the pasta bow on top—here are six clever ways to wrap your gifts for any occasion.
 You don't even need a huge arsenal of expensive wrapping papers.
-We'll show you how to take common household items and turn them into the sweetest present wrappers.
+Learn how to take common household items and turn them into the sweetest present wrappers.
 And if you want, top it off with a printable gift tag!

 01 of 06